dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 - [`@typescript-eslint/recommended`](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/src/configs/recommended.ts)
 - `@typescript-eslint/recommended-requiring-type-checking` (TODO: find this one)

-### Handmade rules
+### DBOS custom rules

-One handmade lint rule is provided in the [`@dbos-inc/eslint-plugin`](https://github.com/dbos-inc/eslint-plugin) package.
+One custom rule from DBOS is provided in the [`@dbos-inc/eslint-plugin`](https://github.com/dbos-inc/eslint-plugin) package.
 This rule is enabled by default in all `@dbos-inc/eslint-plugin` configurations.

 #### `@dbos-inc/detect-nondeterministic-calls`